-This shop has been compensated by #CollectiveBias, Inc. and its advertiser.
+This DIY LEGO Tray Play Station has been compensated by #CollectiveBias, Inc. and its advertiser.
 All opinions are mine alone.
 We hope you enjoy how we use #TargetToys in our DIY LEGO Tray Play Station birthday present.
+This creation was originally published Oct 1, 2014.
+It ha been updated with recent photos.

 - Builds creativity